ReeceRenninger/reading-notes/README.md

 - [Class 14 Notes](201ClassNotes/201classFourteen.md)
 - [Class 15 Notes](201ClassNotes/201classFifteen.md)

 ## Hello my name is Reece Renninger and I am currently a student at Code Fellows in the 102 class.
-I am a United States Marine Corps veteran and attended California State University Long Beach where I earned my BA in Psychology.
-I am pursuing this new career in tech because it has always been a passion I have wanted to pursue.
+I am a United States Marine Corps veteran and I previously attended California State University Long Beach where I earned my BA in Psychology.
+I am pursuing this new career in coding because it has always been my dream.

 Link to my [github portfolio](https://github.com/ReeceRenninger)